cryptocracy/flows/README.md

 # Requirement Setup Guide Overview

 This guide assumes that you are using Ubuntu 16.04.
 Before you begin, you should have a non-root user account with `sudo` privileges set up on your system.
-(THIS IS STILL BEING DOCUMENTED DO NOT USE YET)
+(Still under construction)

+## Update

 `$ sudo apt-get update` then `y`  // update

+## Setup Node components

 `$ sudo apt-get install nodejs` then `y`  // install nodejs